jacobobryant/biff/README.md

 - sqlite starter app (this will be like the demo app but more blank. e.g. see [biff-starter-sqlite](https://github.com/jacobobryant/biff-starter-sqlite) which is out of date now but is, you know, blank)
-- biff.xtdb (this will be based on some older [Biff v1 XTDB code](github.com/jacobobryant/biff/blob/xtdb2/src/com/biffweb/impl/xtdb2.clj))
 - XTDB starter app

-I'll probably also add some additional database adapter libraries.
-Ones I have in mind:
+I might also add some additional database adapter libraries.
+Ones I have in
+mind:

 - XTDB v1 (to make migrating from Biff v1 easier)
 - Postgres